NerdOfLinux/AquaAI/README.md

    cd Setup ; bash setup.sh

 # <h2> Using Aqua on Windows: </h2>
-   If you are on Windows please install a adaquate C++ compiler, then run the Aqua.cpp File.
+   If you are on Windows please install and or use a adaquate C++ compiler, then run the Aqua.cpp File.

 # <h2> News: </h2> <br>